Jumbo Mortgage Loans in California

 How to Qualify for a Jumbo Loan?

-If you want to buy a property in Los Angeles or California that costs a few million dollars and your current bank balance does not support this investment, then a jumbo loan would be best.
+A jumbo loan would be best if you want to buy a property in Los Angeles or California that costs a few million dollars and your current bank balance does not support this investment.
 As the loan size is bigger and not guaranteed by Freddie Mac and Fannie Mae, it is risky for lenders.
 Considering the risk, the terms and policies of non-conforming mortgages are vastly different from conforming loans.

 Credit Score